 TowerXchange estimate there are around 58,900 ground based towers and 65,400 rooftop structures across the vast Russian landscape.
 Each of Russia’s four MNOs is utilising tower company business models, but in contrasting ways.

-MegaFon has carved out ‘First Tower Company’ with a possible view to a future sale to a strategic buyer.
+MegaFon has carved out ‘First Tower Company’, which they are gearing up to monetise in 2018 and with a possible view to a future sale to a strategic buyer.
 MTS has injected part of their portfolio, 5,500 towers, into ‘MTS Towers’ with a view to making the towers available for co-location, but has declared an intent to retain ownership of the venture.
-Meanwhile, rumors persist that Tele2 Russia are selling their ~9,000 towers.
+Meanwhile, rumours persist that Tele2 Russia are selling their ~9,000 towers.

 Leading local towercos Russian Towers and Vertical, as well as the Russian Direct Investment Fund, are all expected to be prominent bidders as Russia’s towers come to market, with Tele2’s towers the most likely up for grabs.
 Russian Towers is also undergoing a period of sustained organic growth, growing from ~2,300 towers to ~3,100 over 2017.
-Newcomer Service-Telecom is also keen to expand rapidly and has recently announced the acquisition of Link Development, a Russian towerco with around 200 towers in the St Petersburg region.
+Newcomer Service-Telecom is also keen to expand organically and recently acquired Link Development, a Russian towerco with around 200 towers in the St Petersburg region.
 A new Russian towerco has also recently come onto the TowerXchange radar: Stoka Vysotok.
-Based in Tatarstan, Sotka Vysotok is believed to have around 200 towers centred mainly around the capital, Kazan.
+Based in Tatarstan, Sotka Vysotok is believed to have around 200 towers centred mainly around the regional capital, Kazan.

 Managed service provider Konsing Group, which also owns a portfolio of 47 sites, counts all three MNOs among their client base (Telekom Serbia, Telenor and Telekom Austria).